 One of the disadvantages for new bookmakers is their absence from the main comparison site Oddschecker.
 This is where the majority of punters go in order to see who is quoting the longest odds for a particular event but it’s full of established names such as Ladbrokes, Coral and 888sport.

-There are exceptions such as Sun Bets and Sport Pesa but in general, in order to check out the new betting sites, the bettor would have to log on and try each one individually but few will have the time or the patience to do so.
+There are exceptions such as Sun Bets and Sport Pesa but in general, in order to check out the new online betting sites, the bettor would have to log on and try each one individually but few will have the time or the patience to do so.

 Ongoing promotions are also important for those looking to back up their welcome offer with some more value.
 Look at the likes of William Hill, Coral and 888sport and you may well find up to ten promos going off on any particular day of the year.
 This is an area where the new boys do struggle to compete as many have just one or two regular deals.

 Into The Unknown

-The big disadvantage for a brand new bookmaker is their low reputation as they come into the market.
+The big disadvantage for a brand new betting site is their low reputation as they come into the market.
 It can take some time to build that up but it will develop as customers test them out and hopefully leave positive reviews about their experience.

 Clever marketing campaigns can also help and while there won’t be a huge advertising budget to start with, there are other outlets and Betsafe’s clever YouTube channel is a good example of what can be done to get yourself noticed.